katshalonskaya/Project-for-AoSN/README.md

-# Project-for-AoSN
-Analysis of student behavior patterns when using large-scale public online learning
+# Analysis of student behavior patterns when using large-scale public online learning

 **Introduction**